jenkinsci/docker-traceability-plugin/README.md

 ##Plugin setup

 1. Install CloudBees Docker Traceability plugin from Jenkins Update Center
-2. Install other Jenkins plugins, which produce image fingerprints to be traced by the plugin (see [Integrations][#Integrations])
+2. Install other Jenkins plugins, which produce image fingerprints to be traced by the plugin (see [Integrations](#Integrations))
 3. Configure security.
 This step is **very important**, because the plugin can store raw JSON, which may contain sensitive info like passwords
  * The plugin introduces new permissions, which allow to restrict the access
  * **Read** - Allows to retrieve details like full container/info dumps.